Introduction to DSLR Photography Basics

 Keep these techniques in mind, and play around with them.
 There’s no right or wrong in creativity.
 Your style will develop as you experiment with different composition techniques.

-I’m not going to go too deep into composition here because I have a whole post about it here, 13 Photography Composition Tips for Bloggers
+I’m not going to go too deep into composition here because I have a whole post about it here: 13 Photography Composition Tips for Bloggers

-Lighting is king in DSLR photography.
+Light is King in photography.

 Natural light from the sun is your best friend, but it’s not predictable.
 The golden hours, shortly after sunrise or before sunset, give you that soft, warm glow photographers love to chase.